marijnh/Eloquent-JavaScript/00_intro.md

 game](game), a [pixel paint program](paint), and a [dynamic website](skillsharing).

-The language part of the book starts with four chapters to introduce the basic structure of the JavaScript language.
+The language part of the book starts with four chapters that introduce the basic structure of the JavaScript language.
 They introduce [control structures](program_structure) (such as the `while` word you saw in this introduction), [functions](functions) (writing your own